Sir Jack Brabham – a unique F1 champion

-Sir Jack Brabham, who would have turned 94 this week, has earned a unique place in Formula 1 history.
+Sir Jack Brabham, who would have turned 95 today, has earned a unique place in Formula 1 history.
 This is his story.

 Sir Jack Brabham will surely remain the only Formula 1 driver in history to win the World Championship in a car bearing his own name.
 Although known for his aggressive and vigorous driving style, that belied a deep mechanical understanding that made his machines some of the most sturdy and trustworthy in an era when open-wheel racecars were, as a whole, frighteningly fragile.